Last updated: July 1, 2026

 When is a museum pass not worth it?

-When your trip is slow-paced, when your main sites are not covered by the pass, or when the city already has a strong free-museum culture such as London.
-It is also usually not worth it if buying the pass means inventing museum visits you would not otherwise choose just to recover the cost.
+When your trip is slow-paced, when your main sites aren’t covered, or when the city already has a strong free-museum culture like London.
+It’s also usually not worth it if buying the pass means inventing museum visits you wouldn’t otherwise choose just to recover the cost.

 Do museum passes let you skip the queue?